-Note: A parent/caregiver or the principal may remove Open/Off Campus privileges from a student at any time.
+Note: A parent/caregiver or the High School Administration may remove Open/Off Campus privileges from a student at any time.

 Signs, Banners, Posters:

 Signs, banners and posters may be posted with permission from the building principal or building administration.